-Prior to obtaining approval to commercialize a product candidate in any jurisdiction, we or our collaborators must demonstrate with substantial evidence from well controlled clinical trials, and to the satisfaction of the FDA or comparable foreign regulatory agencies, that such product candidate is safe and effective for its intended use.
+Prior to obtaining approval to commercialize a product candidate in any jurisdiction, we or our collaborators must demonstrate with substantial evidence from well-controlled clinical trials, and to the satisfaction of the FDA or comparable foreign regulatory agencies, that such product candidate is safe and effective for its intended use.
 Results from nonclinical studies and clinical trials can be interpreted in different ways.
 Even if we believe the nonclinical or clinical data for a product candidate are promising, such data may not be sufficient to support approval by the FDA and other regulatory authorities.
 In order to market any products in any particular jurisdiction, we must establish and comply with numerous and varying regulatory requirements on a country-by-country basis regarding safety and efficacy.
 Approval by the FDA does not ensure approval by regulatory authorities in other country or jurisdiction outside the United States.
-In addition, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not guarantee regulatory approval in any other country.
-Approval processes vary among countries and involve additional product testing and validation, as well as additional administrative review periods.
+In addition, clinical trials conducted in one country.
+Approval proveal proves proval in one country does not guarantee regulatory approval in any other country.
+Approval processes vary among countries and can involve additional product testing and validation, as well as additional administrative review periods.
 Seeking regulatory approval could result in difficulties and costs for us and require additional nonclinical studies or clinical trials, which could be costly and time consuming.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of our products in those countries.
-We do not have any product candidates approved for sale in any jurisdiction, including in international markets, and we do not have experience in obtaining regulatory approval.
-If we fail to comply with regulatory requirements in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of any product we develop will be unrealized.
+We do not have any product for approval in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets or to obtain and maintain required approvals, or if regulatory approvals in international markets are delayed, our target market will be reduced and our ability to realize the full market potential of any product we develop will be unrealized.